engelfrost/svg-input-elements/README.md

 in use.

 ###v0.2
-__Not released.__ This release will provide additional input elements and should work much better in Firefox.
+__Coming soon!__ This release will provide additional input elements and should work much better in Firefox.

 ...